-On Tuesday, February 2, 2021, Michael Rossi and Anthony Bova are presenting on the Massachusetts Continuing Legal Education program “Massachusetts Alcoholic Beverage Sales & Distribution Law – Practical tips for navigating the three-tier system from vine to table.”
-Michael is also the chair of the program.
+On Tuesday, February 2, 2021, Michael Rossi and Anthony Bova* presented on the Massachusetts Continuing Legal Education program “Massachusetts Alcoholic Beverage Sales & Distribution Law – Practical tips for navigating the three-tier system from vine to table.”
+Michael was also the chair of the program.

 Program description from MCLE